Mocacco/Desafio-Pokemon/README.md

   ### **3. Abrir a Aplicação**

-Use a tecla Ctrl + clique direito no link http://localhost:3000 que sera gerado no segundo terminal que está abertor o server Vite do frontend para abrir a aplicação e testa-la
+Use a tecla Ctrl + clique direito no link http://localhost:3000 que sera gerado no segundo terminal que está aberto o server Vite do frontend para abrir a aplicação e testa-la